aeshna-cyanea/logseq-meta/pages/wishlist.md

 - bugs and basic borked functionality
-	- TODO github search for all of these. i bet they all have long standing issues
-		- also search for prs from bad3r on discord. they seem to have their head on their shoulders and a lot of good ideas for fixing basic broken stuff
 	- navigation
 		- ctrl-k annoyances
 			- block search matches should be above the create page button!! if there is a matching block i'm hell of a lot more likely to want the match than to make a new page